 Bachelor of Arts (Hons.), Contemporary Studies and English, 2011

-Maybe.
-But don’t tell the Canadian theatre scene that.
-Hannah has worked for some of the leading Canadian theatre companies and festivals such as Summerworks, Canadian Stage, Neptune Theatre and LunaSea as a playwright, director and producer.
+Hannah’s success has been building for a few years.
+She has worked for some of the leading Canadian theatre companies and festivals such as Summerworks, Canadian Stage, Neptune Theatre and LunaSea as a playwright, director and producer.